Lectures on AKSZ Sigma Models for Physicists: Introduction

+Based on the QP-manifold structure, we construct a sigma model as a map between two graded manifolds, from $\calX$ to $\calM$, which is the AKSZ construction.
+We discuss that structures of the target space and gauge symmetries of AKSZ sigma models are derived from this QP-manifold.
+We analyze the gauge symmetries of general forms of AKSZ sigma models, which are deformations of abelian BF theories, and we will find that the infinitesimal gauge symmetry algebras of these models are not Lie algebras.
+This analysis leads us to the introduction of Lie algebroids and their generalizations as gauge symmetries of AKSZ sigma models.
+The finite versions of these gauge symmetries corresponding to Lie groups are groupoids.
+These mathematical objects which are not so familiar to physicists are explained by using local coordinate expressions.

-Two important applications of AKSZ TFTs are explained.
-One is the derivations of topological strings.
-A model and B model are derived by the gauge fixing of AKSZ TFTs in two dimension \cite{Alexandrov:1995kv}.
-Another application is the construction of a deformation quantization on a Poisson manifold.
-Quantization of the Poisson sigma model on disc provides a star product formula on a target space \cite{Kontsevich:1997vb}\cite{Cattaneo:1999fm}.
-The second application is also an example of quantizations of the AKSZ TFTs.
-Though quantization of the AKSZ TFTs is carried out only in few case, this example is one of successful cases.
+In the last part of this lecture note, two important applications of AKSZ sigma models are discussed.
+One is the derivation of topological strings.
+The A-model and the B-model are derived by gauge-fixing AKSZ sigma models in two dimensions \cite{Alexandrov:1995kv}.
+The other application is the deformation quantization on a Poisson manifold.
+The quantization of the Poisson sigma model on a disc provides a star product formula on the target space \cite{Kontsevich:1997vb, Cattaneo:1999fm}.
+The second application is also a prototype of the quantization of AKSZ sigma models; although such quantizations have been successfully carried out in only a few cases, this example is one such case.

-The paper is organized as follows.
-In section 2, the BV formalism of an abelian BF theory in two dimensions is considered and an interaction term is determined by deformation theory.
-This theory is reconstructed by a superfield formalism.
-In section 3, an abelian BF theory in higher dimensions is constructed by the BV formalism and reformulated by a superfield formalism.
-In section 4, a mathematical ingredient for the AKSZ construction, a QP manifold, is defined and examples are listed.
-In section 5, the definition of the AKSZ construction is explained.
-In section 6, deformation theory derives general consistent interaction terms in general AKSZ TFTs.
-In section 7, a local coordinate expression of an AKSZ TFT is written.
-In section 8, examples of AKSZ TFTs are listed.
-In section 9, AKSZ TFTs on an open manifold are analyzed.
-In section 10 and 11, two important applications are discussed, derivations of A model and B model, and a deformation quantization on a Poisson manifold from the quantization of the Poisson sigma model.
-Section 12 is devoted to related works and future outlook.
+This lecture note is organized as follows.
+In Section 2, the BV formalism of an abelian BF theory in two dimensions is considered and an interaction term is determined by deformation theory.
+This theory is reconstructed by the superfield formalism.
+In Section 3, an abelian BF theory in higher dimensions is constructed by the BV formalism and reformulated by the superfield formalism.
+In Section 4, a QP-manifold, which is the mathematical object for the AKSZ construction is defined.
+In Section 5, important examples are listed.
+In Section 6, the AKSZ construction is defined and explained.
+In Section 7, we use deformation theory to obtain general consistent interaction terms for general AKSZ sigma models.
+In Section 8, we express an AKSZ sigma model in local coordinates.
+In Section 9, we provide some examples of AKSZ sigma models.
+In Section 10, we analyze AKSZ sigma models on an open manifold.
+In Sections 11 and 12, we discuss two important applications, review the derivation of the A-model and the B-model and present a deformation quantization on a Poisson manifold from the quantization of the Poisson sigma model.
+Section 13 is devoted to discussing related works and areas of future investigation.